← All Guides

 Never show up empty-handed.
 Here's what works:

 • Beer or drinks— This is the safe default.
 Bring more than you'll personally drink.
 A 12-pack or a decent six-pack works great.
-Bonus points for bringing something from the country that's playing — Modelo for Mexico matches, Peroni for Italy, etc.
+Bonus points for bringing something from the country that's playing — Modelo for Mexico matches, Estrella for Spain, etc.

 • Snacks that aren't messy — Chips and guacamole, sliders, empanadas, wings, pizza rolls.
 Nothing that requires a fork and knife — people eat with one hand and gesture wildly with the other.